 The last step is not tied to forgiveness; it is connected to their repentance.
 That is the idea of 1 John 1:9.

-The addition of these final two steps more appropriately follows the model God provides.
-In fact, the process demonstrates His Image
+Adding these final two steps more appropriately follows the model God provides.
+The process demonstrates His Image

 • Powerful = boundaries, consequences, justice